vardanagarwal/Proctoring-AI/README.md

 ![head pose estimation](../../blob/master/gifs/4.gif)

 ### Face spoofing
 `face_spoofing.py` is used for finding whether the face is real or a photograph or image.
 An explanation is provided in this [article](https://medium.com/visionwizard/face-spoofing-detection-in-python-e46761fe5947).
+The model and working is taken from this Github [repo](https://github.com/ee09115/spoofing_detection).

 ![face spoofing](../../blob/master/gifs/5.gif)